JoramMillenaar/obsidian-related-notes/README.md

 # Related Notes

-**Related Notes Finder** is an Obsidian plugin that intelligently suggests related notes, helping you uncover hidden connections and insights within your knowledge vault.
+**Related Notes Finder** is an Obsidian plugin that intelligently suggests related notes by their meaning, helping you uncover hidden connections and insights within your knowledge vault.
 Built with privacy in mind, this plugin operates entirely on your local device—your data stays private and secure.

 ---